Human Resources Laws: Everything You Need to Know

 Title VII of the Civil Rights Act of 1964 is one example of a human resource law in the United States.
 The Equal Employment Opportunity Commission administers Title VII.
 This law is applicable to all employers who have at least 15 employees.
-This law prohibits employers from discriminating against individuals on the basis of color, race, sex, religion, and national origin.
+This law prohibits employers from discriminating against individuals on the basis of

 The Department of Labor administers the Family and Medical Leave Act.
 This act grants employees who have worked a minimum of 1,250 hours in the past year to take a job-protected and unpaid leave for family and medical reasons.
 This act is only applicable to employees who work at a company that employs at least 50 employees within 75 miles.
 During a family or medical leave, the employee is still entitled to receive continued group health insurance coverage.
 The terms and conditions must remain the same as before for the employee.

 Four different federal agencies enforce and administer the Americans with Disabilities Act.
 The EEOC enforces regulations when it comes to private employment.
-The ADA's Title 1 prohibits local governments, state governments, labor unions, employment agencies, and private employers from discriminating against individuals with disabilities who are qualified during hiring, job application procedures, advancement, firing, job training, compensation, and other privileges, terms, and conditions of employment.
+The ADA's Title I prohibits local governments, state governments, labor unions, employment agencies, and private employers from discriminating against individuals with disabilities who are qualified during hiring, job application procedures, advancement, firing, job training, compensation, and other privileges, terms, and conditions of employment.
 The ADA is only applicable to employers who employ at least 15 employees.
-The employer also needs to make reasonable accommodations to the disabled person so long as it would not cause undue hardship for the business's operations.
+The employer also needs to make reasonable accommodations for the disabled person so long as it would not cause undue hardship for the business's operations.

 The Equal Employment Opportunity Commission administers the Age Discrimination in Employment Act.
 The ADEA prohibits employers from discriminating against individuals aged 40 or older in wages, hiring, promotions, layoffs, benefits, terminations, and other terms or conditions when it comes to employment.
 The ADEA law does not prohibit employers from discriminating against individual's younger than 40.